rl-institut/multi-vector-simulator/docs/troubleshooting.rst

     `conda install -c conda-forge/label/cf202003 pyppeteer`

-More information is avaiable on: https://anaconda.org/conda-forge/pyppeteer
+More information is avaiable on `their website <https://anaconda.org/conda-forge/pyppeteer>`_.

 Error messages and MVS termination
 ----------------------------------